With yet another Christmas upon us, it’s hard not to start feeling like this one might be the strangest one yet as a migrant in a strange new land.

 Sometimes a change can be a good thing (and we should know right?).
 So maybe it’s time to head off on a new adventure this Christmas.

-With international travel severely limited, and let’s face it, risky, it’s the perfect time to holiday in Australia.
+With international travel severely limited at the time of writing, and let’s face it, risky, it’s the perfect time to holiday in Australia.

 State borders are currently fairly open so why not visit another state, or explore your home state?
 Here in WA, we have a vast amount of space and places to see, so much so your bucket list really could be endless.
 I rounded up some of the most amazing places in WA you have to visit if you’re looking for some inspiration.